Sir Max Hastings is an Author, Military Historian and former Newspaper Editor.

 During the Falklands War, he was a correspondent for The Standard.
 He cultivated contacts with senior officers and together with physical stamina, extreme competitiveness, earned himself a string of exclusive stories.
 This culminated in a solo march into Port Stanley as the Argentineans surrendered.
 He left the Parachute Battalion he had been accompanying at the edge of the islands’ tiny capital and walked on alone, making him the first member of the British task force to enter Port Stanley.

-He has presented many TV documentaries, including the Channel 4 series ‘Winston’s War’.
+He has presented many history TV documentaries, including the Channel 4 series ‘Winston’s War’.

 After 10 years as Editor and then Editor-in-Chief of The Daily Telegraph, in 1996 he was appointed to the editorship of the London Evening Standard, from which he stepped down in February 2002.